Here's a Complete Traditional Guide to an Assamese Wedding

 Bidaai

-The bride is sent off to the groom’s house in this ceremony.
+In this ceremony, the bride is sent off to the groom’s house.
 It’s an emotional moment for everyone in her family.

 Ghor Gosoka

-The groom’s mother isn’t allowed to see her son get married and stays home getting ready to welcome the newlyweds according to the Assamese wedding traditions.
+According to Assamese wedding traditions, the groom’s mother isn’t allowed to see her son get married and stays home getting ready to welcome the newlyweds.
 She then welcomes the couple to their home during the Ghor Gosoka ceremony.

 Assamese weddings are simple yet beautiful.
-All in all, it’s a two days affair but believes us, it requires a lot of planning.
-Here are a few pointers you should keep in handy while planning your own wedding:
+It’s a two-day affair, but believe us, it requires a lot of planning.
+Here are a few pointers you should keep in handy while planning your wedding:

-- Decide a budget and list down everything you will be spending money on, including the caterers, outfits, venue charges and other miscellaneous expenses.
+1. Decide on a budget and list everything you will spend money on, including caterers, outfits, venue charges, and other miscellaneous expenses.

-- Delegate responsibilities among your friends and family so that the burden doesn’t fall on just you.
+2. Delegate responsibilities among your friends and family so the burden doesn’t fall on just you.

-- Keep a checklist of everything that you will require for the wedding day and put it in boxes according to each ceremony.
+3. Keep a checklist of everything you will require for the wedding day and put it in boxes for each ceremony.

-- Plan for contingencies by keeping in mind the day, the weather and the location of the venue.
+5. Plan for contingencies by considering the day, the weather and the venue's location.

 Everything About Assamese Wedding Trousseau

-The groom wears a traditional silk Dhoti, Kurta along with a traditional Assamese shawl around his neck.
-The bride, on the other hand, wears Mekhela Chadar, which is an Assamese bridal saree.
-The outfits have zari embroideries and are traditionally white and red in colour.
-The bride wears gold jewellery along with her saree, to complete her Assamese bridal look.
+The groom wears a traditional silk Dhoti, Kurta, and a traditional Assamese shawl around his neck.
+On the other hand, the bride wears Mekhela Chadar, an Assamese bridal saree.
+The outfits have zari embroideries and are traditionally white and red.
+The bride wears gold jewellery and a saree to complete her Assamese bridal look.

-Both, the groom and the bride, have a simple overall look.
-Unlike the North Indian or Bengali weddings, the traditional wear colour of the Assamese weddings is white and gold and the serenity of this combination is commendable.
+Both the groom and the bride have a simple overall look.
+Unlike the North Indian or Bengali weddings, the traditional wear colour of the Assamese weddings is white and gold, and this combination's serenity is commendable.

 - With valuable inputs from Rashmi Barua & Avijit Deka.